clux/modul8/Readme.md

 ## Injecting Data

- modul8 allows data to be attached to the private exports tree both from the server and live on the client.
+ modul8 allows data to be _safely_ attached to the private exports container both from the server and live on the client.
- This allows for easy transportation of dynamically generated data from the server to the client by passing it through `modul8.data()`, and it allows integration with third party asynchronous script loaders by passing results to `require('M8::external')` on the client.
+ This allows for easy transportation of dynamically generated data from the server to the client by passing it through `modul8.data()`.
+ Client side manipulation allows integration with third party asynchronous script loaders by passing results to `require('M8::external')`.

  The data API is particularly useful for web applications:

   - Want your templates compiled and passed down to the client in the JavaScript?
 Just write a parser plugin and hook it up.
+  - Or, want a versioning system for your templates so that the newest can be stored in LocalStorage?
+Send the versions down.
   - Want mongoose logic on the client?
 Let modul8 pull the data down through such plugins.

 ## Learn more
- The API docs contain everything you could ever want to know about modul8 and more.
-Read it, try it out, and give feedback if you liked or hated it / parts of it.
+ The API docs should contain everything you could ever want to know about modul8 and probably more.
+ Read it, try it out, and give feedback if you like or hate it / parts of it, or if you want to contribute.

  modul8 is a relatively fresh project of mine.
 It was crafted out of necessity, but it has grown into something larger.
  I hope it will be useful.